 As you can see, there are many reasons to care about biodiversity.
 Aside from the huge economic benefits of ecosystem services, we depend on the biosphere - and by extension, biodiversity - to sustain human life.
 We depend on ecosystem services for food, shelter, clothing, water, and even our oxygen.
 So yeah, basically everything we need to physically survive!

-Life on earth is connected in innumerable ways, and compromising one part of an ecosystem - including a single organism - has impacts in other areas.
-Unofortunately, human activity is playing a major role in ecosystem damage, including species extinction.
+Life on earth is connected in innumerable ways (sytems thinking, y'all!), and compromising one part of an ecosystem - including a single organism - has impacts in other areas.
+Unfortunately, human activity is playing a major role in ecosystem damage, including species extinction.
 Wilson points out that:

 "Species are disappearing at an accelerating rate through human action, primarily habitat destruction but also pollution and the introduction of exotic species into residual natural environments."

-Humans are almost certainly the main cause of the observed increase in extinction rates.
+Humans are the main cause of the observed increase in extinction rates.
 Often, the impacts of this biodiversity loss are hard to predict.
 Donella Meadows, a well-regarded ecologist, pointed out a few of these in her essay "What is Biodiversity and Why Should We Care?".